umputun/remark42/README.md

 * Data stored in [boltdb](https://github.com/coreos/bbolt) (embedded key/value database) files under `BOLTDB_PATH`
 * Each site stored in a separate boltbd file.
-* In order to migrate/move remark42 to another host boltbd files should be transferred.
+* In order to migrate/move remark42 to another host boltbd files as well as avatars directory `AVATAR_STORE` should be transferred.
 * Automatic backup process runs every 24h and exports all content in json-like format to `backup-remark-YYYYMMDD.gz`.
 * Authentication implemented with [jwt](https://github.com/dgrijalva/jwt-go) stored in a cookie.
 It uses HttpOnly, secure cookies.
-* All heavy REST calls cached internally, default expiration 4h
+* All heavy REST calls cached internally in LRU cache limited by `MAX_CACHE_ITEMS` and `MAX_CACHE_SIZE`.
-* User's activity throttled globally (up to 1000 simultaneous requests) and limited locally (per user, up to 10 req/sec)
+* User's activity throttled globally (up to 1000 simultaneous requests) and limited locally (per user, usually up to 10 req/sec)
 * Request timeout set to 60sec
 * Development mode (`--dev-password` set) allows to test remark42 without social login and with admin privileges.
 Adds basic-auth for username: `dev`, password: `${DEV_PASSWD}`. **should not be used in production deployment**
 * User can vote for the comment multiple times but only to change his/her vote.
 Double-voting not allowed.